 Extract from the Fusûs al-Hikam "The calling by revelation of the Brides of Absoluteness in the places of absoluteness of the Wisdoms of the bezels" and "Of the Divine Wisdom (al hikmat al ilâhiyyah) in the Word of Adam".
 Extract from Fusûs al-Hikam, Volume 1, translation from the Arabic into Ottoman Turkish with commentary, rendered into English by Bulent Rauf with the help of Rosemary Brass and Hugh Tollemache.
 Published by the Muhyiddin Ibn 'Arabi Society.

 Introduction to The Meccan Revelations, written by James Morris.
-This is the Introduction to The Meccan Revelations, by Michel Chodkiewicz, William Chittick and James Morris (Pir Publications Inc, 2002).
-This volume consists of the English portions of a bi-lingual book originally published in Paris, 1988.
-Although this is the introduction to a specific work, it gives a valuable overview of the Futuhat al-Makkiyya and to publications about it in French and English.
+This is the Introduction to The Meccan Revelations, translations of chapters from the Futuhat al-Makkiyya by Michel Chodkiewicz, William Chittick and James Morris (Pir Publications Inc, 2002).
+This volume consists of the English portions of what was originally a bi-lingual book, published in Paris, 1988.
+It gives a valuable overview of the Futuhat al-Makkiyya and to publications about it in French and English.